Rome.us

 Arch of Titus

-The construction of the Arch of Titus (Arco di Tito) was commissioned by the emperor Domitian in 81 CE right after the death of his brother Titus, hence named after him.
-The Arch was placed at the beginning of Sacra Via and was aimed to glorify the memory of victory won by emperor Titus and their father Vespasian over the Jewish rebellion in Judaea.
+The construction of the Arch of Titus (Arco di Tito) was commissioned by the emperor Domitian in 81 CE, right after the death of his brother Titus, hence named after him.
+The Arch was placed at the beginning of Sacra Via.
+He aimed to glorify the memory of the victory won by Emperor Titus and their father Vespasian over the Jewish rebellion in Judaea.

-The Arch’s picture panels present victory processions of 71 CE that triumphed with fall of Jerusalem.
+The Arch’s picture panels present victory processions of 71 CE that triumphed with the fall of Jerusalem.
 The Arch of Titus is one of the symbols of Jewish diasporas.
-Moreover, the emblem of the state is Israel used the same menorah (seven-lamp ancient Hebrew lampstand) as was depicted on the Arch of Titus.
+Moreover, the state’s emblem is Israel used the same menorah (seven-lamp ancient Hebrew lampstand) as was depicted on the Arch of Titus.

 The Arch of Titus became a prototype of many arches built afterwards.
 Probably the most famous – Arc de Triomphe in Paris, France